xbvu/TrenderBackend/README.md

   - ElasticSearch insertion API.
 Most of the code for it is placed in [elasticsearch.py](https://github.com/xbvu/TrenderBackend/blob/master/backend/trender/api/elasticsearch.py)
   - Search class.
 Most of the code for it is placed in [search.py](https://github.com/xbvu/TrenderBackend/blob/master/backend/trender/api/search.py)
   - Database implementation.
 Most of the code for it is placed in [models.py](https://github.com/xbvu/TrenderBackend/blob/master/backend/trender/api/models.py)
+  - Tests.
+They can be found in [this directory](https://github.com/xbvu/TrenderBackend/tree/master/backend/tests/external)

+  **Scrapers**

+Scrapers are to be placed [here](https://github.com/xbvu/TrenderBackend/tree/master/scrapers), during the demonstration phase, no scrapers were created.

+An example for creating scepers is available as [input_test.py](https://github.com/xbvu/TrenderBackend/blob/master/backend/tests/external/input_test.py)